MRAmin0/CS50x_Master/CS50x/project/README.md

 Hello I'm Amin From CS50
 Im College Student
-This project is a library website with ASP.NET and SQL It uses .Net 6 With sql server for database
+This project is a library website with ASP.NET and SQL maybe u ask what is sql i can say sql
+It uses .Net 6 With sql server for database
 It has A login form that check username and password with database I used visual studio to make this project